sakachin2/XE/gxeinstallREADMEe.txt

             I heared that "metacity" append this.
             The reason, I think, is that X-server daemon is executing as root.

-    (16)corrupted font is dislayed at s390x ssh. ssh pass locale to remote according to AcceptEnv/SendEnv specification on /etc/ssh/ssh(d). ssh console show DBCS but it seems that another setup may be required for X-appl.
+    (16)corrupted font is displayed at s390x ssh. ssh pass locale to remote according to AcceptEnv/SendEnv specification on /etc/ssh/ssh(d). ssh console show DBCS but it seems that another setup may be required for X-appl.
         ===>yum install "@Japanese Support" or yum groupinstall "Japanese Support".